Nicolercc/nicolercc/README.md

 # Hi there, I'm Nicole 👋

 ### About Me ✨
-> "Amplifying voices and making a difference"
+> "Empowering voices and driving change through technology"

 - **Who am I**: Journalist turned full-stack developer with a passion for giving a voice to the voiceless through tech.
-- **OS**: MacOS 20.10.1
-- **Shell**: Bash, Iterm2
+- **Shell**: Iterm2
 - **Loves**: Animals 🐕, Books 📚, Island Living 🌴
 - **Pronouns**: She/Her
 - **Location**: Queens, New York (originally from the Dominican Republic)
-- **Languages**: HTML, CSS, JavaScript, React, Typescript
+- **Languages**: HTML, CSS, JavaScript, React, TypeScript, Python
-- **Hobbies**: Photography, Dancing, Biking, Programming, Gardening, Reading
+- **Hobbies**: Reading, Dancing, Biking, Programming, Gardening, Photography,
 - **Learning**: Astro.js, cool frameworks for full-stack development

+---

 ## 🔎 Knowledge 📖
-I love to tackle new projects using VSCode and explore the command line.
-Platforms like Udemy help me expand my skills in various programming languages.
-Challenges drive me to find innovative solutions to problems, utilizing different coding techniques.
+I use VSCode and the command line for code creation, meticulously planning my projects on Figma and breaking them down on Trello.
+I also enjoy attending in-person workshops and taking online courses on platforms like Coursera.
+These tools and experiences help me expand my skills and tackle challenges with innovative solutions.

 ### Languages and Tools:
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)